ericfdunn/manifold-realms/2. Rules/Conditions.md

 - The creature automatically fails Strength and Dexterity saving throws.
 - Attack rolls against the creature have advantage
 - Any attack that hits the creature is a critical hit if the attacker is within 5 feet of the creature.

+Alternate (physical attack): A paralyzed creature can't move, drops anything it was holding, and can't take reactions.
+Attack rolls against the creature have advantage and any attacks have disadvantage.

 ### Petrified
 - A petrified creature is transformed, along with any nonmagical object it is wearing or carrying, into a solid inanimate substance (usually stone).
 Its weight increases by a factor of ten, and it ceases aging.